prophets-of-tron/into-the-woods/docs/README.md

 ## Core Components

 Terrain tiles, structures and objects, along with the player, make up the game world.
-Terrain is composed of [terrain tiles][terrain] which are static, [structures] which are static, and [objects] which are not static.
+Terrain is composed of [terrain tiles][terrain] which are static with collisions, [structures] are static with no collisions, and [objects] have physics with collisions.

 ## Procedural Generation